 Short Answer: Bank of America’s cash withdrawal limit at the counter is determined by your available account balance, the type of account you have, and how much cash your local branch has on hand.
+You’ll need to show a government-issued photo ID to make a withdrawal at the teller.
 If you want to withdraw your entire account balance and close your account, you’ll need to speak with a banking specialist.
-For more details, see below.
+For more details on teller withdrawals at Bank of America, see below.

 What Is the Bank of America Cash Withdrawal Limit at the Counter?